U.S. Scholar Project Statement

 - If you are applying for Flex: clear plans and justification for Flex, including project timeline

-Flex and Multi-Country, specifically describe:
+Flex and Multi-Country (all activities), specifically describe:

 - If you are applying for Flex and/or a multi-country award: clear plans and justification for each Flex segment/country visit, including project timeline